 - Like the Saatva HD, it’s got a medium firm to firm feel and is crafted with high-quality materials that aren’t likely to break down over time.

-- However, I would say the Big Fig is going to be better for couples because of its lower motion transfer and excellent edge support.
+- However, I would say the Big Fig is going to be better for couples because of its lower motion transfer.

-- Pricewise, the Big Fig is also less expensive than the Saatva HD, as it starts at $1,299 for a twin as compared to $1,689.
+- Pricewise, the Big Fig is also less expensive than the Saatva HD.

 - For more, check out my full Big Fig mattress review.